 The Soviets have launched missions to many space stations over the decades, starting with the fatal Soyuz 11 flight to Salyut 1 (the first space station) in 1967.
 Notably, the Soviet Union began opening its flights to other nations in 1978 under the Interkosmos program, which saw participating Soyuz astronauts from more than a dozen other nations through the late 1980s.

 The United States retired its aging space shuttle program in 2011, by which time several Americans had flown into space on Soyuz.
 To fill the gap until commercial flights began, the United States paid for seats on the Soyuz for all astronauts going to the International Space Station for the U.S. segment.
-The Commercial Crew Program is expected to begin around 2018, which will greatly reduce U.S. demand for Soyuz seats.
+The Commercial Crew Program is expected to run test flights in 2018 and 2019 and as it moves into operations, this will greatly reduce U.S. demand for Soyuz seats.

 While Baikonur used to be on Soviet soil, this changed with the breakup of the Soviet Union.
 After Kazakhstan declared independence, Russia began leasing Baikonur from Kazakhstan.
 As of 2013, the agreement extends until 2050 for an annual lease price of $115 million, plus $50 million in yearly maintenance for the facility.